QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

 A Land Division Application would be reviewed by the Planning and Zoning Commission and would need to be recommended to, and approved by, the Village Board.
 Following a public hearing, Conditional Use Permits are reviewed and decided on by the Planning and Zoning Commission.

-Required by Village ordinance prior to approval of a Land Division Application, a Subdivider’s (Infrastructure) Development Agreement is required to set parameters around public infrastructure construction.
+Village ordinances require a Subdivider’s (Infrastructure) Development Agreement to set parameters around public infrastructure (road, utility) construction.

 A Subdivider’s (Infrastructure) Development Agreement would be reviewed and considered by the Village Board.